brillout/json-serializer/readme.template.md

 JSON++ is based on JSON while using prefixed strings for unsupported types.
 The string `@brillout/jpp:tYpE` is used as a unique prefix to denote our special strings and make sure that regular strings are not converted.

-JSON++ uses the native `JSON.parse` and `JSON.stringify` functions while modifying the serialization for the unsupported types.
+`@brillout/jpp` uses the native `JSON.parse` and `JSON.stringify` functions while modifying the serialization of unsupported types.